bparthu/pi-assistance/README.md

 # pi-assistance
-A webserver / personal home assistance service
+A webserver / personal home assistance service using Raspberry PI 4